Improving Safety and Quality through Evidence-Based De-Implementation of Ineffective Diagnostics and Therapeutics

 View program fact sheet

-- Work with key operational leaders to identify and prioritize diagnostics and therapeutics that are ineffective, contraindicated, or of low value to patients -and develop de-implementation strategies that work in concert with operational strategies and policies;
+- Working with key operational leaders to identify and prioritize diagnostics and therapeutics that are ineffective, contraindicated, or of low value to Veterans – and developing de-implementation strategies that work in concert with operational strategies and policies;

-- Test the effectiveness of de-implementation strategies to reduce ineffective, contraindicated or low-value diagnostics and therapeutics;
+- Testing the effectiveness of de-implementation strategies to reduce ineffective, contraindicated, or low-value diagnostics and therapeutics;